JeppeKlitgaard/jeppe.science/content/thoughts/why-i-fled-mailbox-for-protonmail/index.md

 Additionally, they don't support recurring payments, nor do they _appear_ to remind you when your balance is running out.
 I was one day from running out of credits when I finally left them, but hadn't gotten any reminder to add my credits to my balance — I dare not think what happens when you run out credits.

+#### Update (2021-06-14)

+Despite me having deleted my account, [Mailbox.org] continues to send me e-mails through their Jira support platform.
+I obviously cannot read or access these since I don't have an account, but I get the nice notification e-mails nonetheless.
+It appears that the case has been closed after no less than 29 days.

+Here is the kicker: The knowledge database still reflects a blatantly disallowed configuration that leads to failed SPF checks — Despite my helpful reminder 🤦‍♂️.
+Come on...

+#### Steer clear of Mailbox.org!

 __I really hope people steer clear of [Mailbox.org] in the future.
 While their heart might be in the right place, they seem very far from a reliable provider,